ricardoandre/kanoerp/kanoerp/README.md

-# ASKA Label / Kano — code mirror
+# Internal Production System — code mirror

-Canonical mirror of the inline React (`jblock`) and `source_code` components for the Kano garment-production system on NocoBase. **NocoBase is the live source of truth** (it executes the code); this repo is the history + context mirror **and the onboarding doc for any new Claude session**.
+Canonical mirror of the inline React (`jblock`) and `source_code` components for an internal production-management system on NocoBase. **NocoBase is the live source of truth**
+(it executes the code); this repo is the history + context mirror **and the onboarding doc for any new Claude session**.

 > **For a new chat AI reading this first:** read this whole file before writing any
 > code.
-It contains the schema, the hard sandbox constraints, the architecture rules,
+It contains the sandbox constraints, the architecture rules, and the mistakes
-> and the mistakes we've already made and fixed.
+> we've already made and fixed.
 Don't repeat them.
-Don't propose
+Don't propose solutions that
-> solutions that violate the "hard constraints" section — they have been tried and
+> violate the "hard constraints" section — they have been tried and confirmed broken
-> confirmed broken in this environment.
+> in this environment.
+The database schema is **not** in this file — see §7 for
+> where to get it.

 ---

 ## 1. What this project is

-**ASKA Label / Kano** ("kanoerp") is a garment production management system built as inline JavaScript pasted directly into **NocoBase** (self-hosted, Jakarta timezone, `DD/MM/YYYY` date formatting).
+This is an **internal garment production management system**, built as inline JavaScript pasted directly into **NocoBase** (self-hosted, Jakarta timezone, `DD/MM/YYYY` date formatting).
 No filesystem deployment — every "file" in this repo corresponds to one row in a NocoBase table (`source_code`, `jblock`, or `JSAction`).

-It tracks productions across two brands — **Askalabel** and **Inkano** (identified by product code prefix `A` vs `O`) — through statuses: `planning → cutting → production → QC → permak → done`.
+It tracks productions across two internal brands (identified by product code prefix `A` vs `O`) — through statuses: `planning → cutting → production → QC → permak → done`.
 Core entities: productions, konveksi (external production partners), products/SKU variants, materials, samples, delivery/QC results, and permakan (alteration/rework).